Skip to main content

 ARAYA has received very positive reviews from players and very positive reviews from critics.
 Most players liked this game for its story but disliked it for its graphics.

-ARAYA is a single player game.
+ARAYA is a single player game with multiplayer support.